 At the heart of it, I think it’s all about awareness: The awareness of our children with food allergies.
 The awareness of our friends without.
 Our own awareness.
 Don’t you?

 I hope you enjoy HumFree’s story and find his “food allergy bee” helpful.
 I’m continuing to add to the Q&A and will have print-outs when I visit libraries and schools.
 I’d love to receive your feedback and hear what else you’d like to see!
-To learn more and order a copy, please do click below!
+You can learn more and order a copy of HumFree the Bee on Amazon!